 3b.
-The primary MC service server receives the group policy from the group management server via notification and locally caches the group policy information.
+The primary MC service server receives the group policy from the group management server via notification and locally caches the group policy from the group configuration.

 4. Based on the group policy, the primary MC service server checks if the target MC service user 2 is authorized to affiliate or de-affiliate to the MC service group(s).